The Prophet ﷺ said, "The best words are the Words of Allah"

 Assalamu ‘Alaikum The meaning is: "Peace be upon you."
 Muslims say this as a greeting to one another.
 You might also hear or use “Assalamu ‘Alaikum Wa Rahmatullah Wa Barakatuh," which means "May the peace, the mercy, and the blessings of Allah be upon you."

 Asr This is the third compulsory prayer of the day to be given in the afternoon; Four ruk’ah in length.
-Its exact time varies for each geographic location, so it’s necessary to obtain a prayer calendar for your local area.
+Its exact time varies for each geographic location, so it’s necessary to obtain a for your local area.

 Astaghfirullah This means "I ask Allah forgiveness," and is said by a Muslim when he wants to ask Allah for forgiveness.